 Wealthfront charges one fee rate, 0.25% of your account balance.
 However, the first $5,000 is managed for free if you sign up through a referral.
 And a referral should be fairly easy to find, since existing users get an additional $5,000 managed for free for every friend they refer to Wealthfront, with no cap on referrals.

-Wealthfront is an SEC-registered investment advisor.
-Apex Clearing, who processes trades for Wealthfront, is a member of SIPC and FINRA.
+Wealthfront is an SEC-registered investment advisor and a member of SIPC and FINRA.

 Wealthfront does not offer individual stock trading.
 Instead, Wealthfront uses software to create a diversified, long-term portfolio based on your tolerance for risk.
-Wealthfront uses software to automate investment management and financial planning services that traditional brokers and advisors make big money on.
+Wealthfront uses software to automate investment management, financial planning and short-term cash management services that traditional brokers and advisors make big money on.

 Wealthfront’s Main Features